Election Day is Tuesday, November 7, 2023.

 - People who have been convicted of violating Pennsylvania election laws within the past four years

-If you are already registered to vote, you do not need to do anything to regain your voting rights.
+If you are already registered to vote, you do not need to do anything to regain your voting rights after you have served your sentence for a felony conviction.

-If you are not registered or you need to update your address, you must do so by Monday, May 18, 2020.
+If you are not registered or you need to update your registration, you must do so by Monday, October 23, 2023.
 You can register to vote and update your personal information at www.votespa.com.

 How to get an absentee ballot in Pennsylvania